Take a look at the treatment options—including their pros and cons—available to you

 - Your PSA level.
 This will be your baseline number based on a blood test at diagnosis.
 Your doctor will use it to track the progress of your treatments.
 The higher the number, the more likely it is that you’ve got prostate cancer.

-- Your metastases.
-This is the “TNM” scoring system that tells you whether your cancer has spread, or metastasized, into other organs of your body, like your lymph nodes or your bones.
+- Your M Score.
+This is a score to determine whether or not the cancer has spread, or metastasized, into other organs of your body, like your lymph nodes or your bones.
+M0 means it hasn’t spread; M1 means it has.

 Step 2: Know Your Options